 Cloves

-Cloves’ are the flowers of the Syzygium aromaticum plant, and are native to Indonesia’s Maluku Islands.
-They are available throughout the year and now producers grow cloves in Indonesia, Bangladesh, Pakistan, Sri Lanka, Madagascar, and Tanzania.
+Cloves are the dried flower buds of the Syzygium aromaticum plant.
+They are native to Indonesia’s Maluku Islands and are now grown in Indonesia, Bangladesh, Pakistan, Sri Lanka, Madagascar, Tanzania, and other warm regions.

-Cloves contain a compound called eugenol that is primarily responsible for its aromatic smell, pungent taste, and its use as a spice to flavor food.
-The components in cloves also provide several health benefits.
+Cloves contain a powerful compound called eugenol, which is primarily responsible for their aromatic smell, pungent taste, and use as a spice.
+The natural compounds in cloves also provide several health benefits.

 Health Benefits of Cloves